ROTARC/ADAPT/README.md

 ## `pyproject.toml`

 The pyproject file contains information about your project.
-You should give the project a suitable name, description and author(s) information.
+You should give the project a suitable name, description, and author(s) information.
 The version of the project is stored in the file `src/__version__.py`.

 Project dependencies, i.e., packages and libraries your code requires, should be listed in `dependencies`.
 The only template dependency is